 People go to the gym for different reasons.
 Kettler says 30% socialize rather than exercise while 50% look for dates in the gym.

-Moreover, according to IHRSA, 12.5% have a personal trainer, 44% have a partner, and 40% enroll in group exercise.
+Moreover, according to IHRSA, 12.5% have a personal trainer, 44% have a partner, and 40% enroll in group exercises.
 Walking is the most prominent activity, while strength training devices and treadmills are the most popular equipment.

 Specialty Fitness for the Masses